-- 1. Parties, other than The Odour Unit Pty Ltd, responsible for collecting odour samples have advised that they have voluntarily furnished these odour samples, appropriately collected and labelled, to The Odour Unit Pty Ltd for the purpose of odour testing. - 2.
-The collection of odour samples by parties other than The Odour Unit Pty Ltd relinquishes The Odour Unit Pty Ltd from all responsibility for the sample collection and any effects or actions that the results from the test(s) may have. - 3.
-Any comments included in, or attachments to, this Report are not covered by the NATA Accreditation issued to The Odour Unit Pty Ltd. - 4.
-This report shall not be reproduced, except in full, without written approval of The Odour Unit Pty Ltd.
+- Departures Clause 9.5.3 (d) Cross-sectional distribution of airflow and concentration from port-openings are not checked due to impracticality of the requirement . - Disclaimers 1.
+Parties, other than The Odour Unit, responsible for collecting odour samples have advised that they have voluntarily furnished these odour samples, appropriately collected and labelled, to The Odour Unit for the purpose of odour testing. - 2.
+The collection of odour samples by parties other than The Odour Unit relinquishes The Odour Unit from all responsibility for the sample collection and any effects or actions that the results from the test(s) may have. - 3.
+Any comments included in, or attachments to, this Report are not covered by the NATA Accreditation issued to The Odour Unit. - 4.
+This report shall not be reproduced, except in full, without written approval of The Odour Unit.